 Most of us have heard the story about how Thomas Alva Edison failed 1,000 times in his experiment before inventing the light bulb.
 When a reporter asked, “How did it feel to fail 1,000 times?”
 Edison replied, “I have not failed.
 I’ve just found 1,000 ways that won’t work.”
 Now, that’s a great lesson.
 If he had given up, probably the world would’ve been a different place.
 We all take electricity for granted.
 However, someone toiled day and night and gave the world a great gift.

 When you fail, it’s not YOU who fails.
 It’s an idea that fails.
 You are you.
 Nothing has changed.
 You remain the same.
 Perhaps, you come out a little stronger.
-All you need to do is to analyse the cause and the circumstances under which the idea failed, suitably modify it, take corrective measures and try again.
+All you need to do is to analyze the cause and the circumstances under which the idea failed, suitably modify it, take corrective measures, and try again.
 In the worst case, discard it and move forward.
-You become wealthier with some more new lessons.
+You become wealthier with some more new lessons

 For more read the book, “Design Your Life.”